tembo-io/website/docusaurus/blog/2024-01-11-pgvector-and-lantern/index.md

 Image credit: Generated with Bing Image Creator
 </em></p>

-Today, let's talk about Vector Search in Postgres from yet another perspective.
-In this blog post, we'll cover:
+Vector search in Postgres is a space that has seen very active development in the last few months.
+While Pgvector is known to most people, a few weeks ago we came across Lantern, which also builds a Postgres-based vector database.
+So, we thought about benchmarking both to compare the two approaches.
+In this post, we'll cover:

 - Quick background on doing vector search in PostgreSQL.
-- Comparing Pgvector and Lantern in terms of their syntax and ease of use.
+- Comparing Pgvector and Lantern in terms of syntax and ease of use.
-- Benchmarks comparing index creation time, size, throughput and recall.
+- Benchmarks comparing index creation time, size, throughput, and recall.
 - Summary of the results

-## Vector Search in PostgreSQL
+## Intro to Vector Search in PostgreSQL

-Vector search is a space that has seen very active development in the last several months.
-A big part of that has to do with the emergence of powerful embedding models and their use in AI.
+One of the reasons for the popularity of Vector Search these days has to do with the emergence of powerful embedding models and their use in AI.
 You have probably witnessed how many people, startups, and big companies are exploring how to take advantage of vectors and incorporate them into [their products](https://hn.algolia.com/?dateRange=all&page=0&prefix=false&query=vector%20search&sort=byDate&type=story).

 Such enthusiasm has also attracted the Postgres community.
 [Pgvector](https://github.com/pgvector/pgvector) arose with the ability to create [IVVFlat indexes](https://tembo.io/blog/vector-indexes-in-pgvector) on existing tables with a simple DDL statement.
 And so, people were given the ability to easily perform similarity queries.